cokelid/ChocoButler/README.md

 There is a built in _test mode_ to help when testing and developing the app.
 You can enable the _test mode_ by setting `"test_mode": true` in the `settings.json` file.

-The test_mode leads to three changes in behaviour:
+The test_mode leads to four changes in behaviour:

 1) The first check for outdated-packages occurs as soon as the script starts (not one minute after as is the normal behaviour)
 2) If no outdated packages are found, a dummy package ("DummyTest") is added to the outdated list
 3) No changes are made during the installation of upgrades, it just does a dry-run (i.e. the `--noop` switch is passed to `choco upgrade`)
+4) On exit, `Exit` is called rather than `Stop-Process`.
+This is less likely to kill your IDE!
+YMMV.

 The above changes allow you to quickly test the main check->upgrade workflow, without having to wait for an actual outdated packages to appear.

 ## TODO
 1) Ideally if you click on the "Updates Available" pop-up message you'd be able to start the install, but I can't get the `BalloonTipClicked` object event to work reliably.
 See comments in code.
 1) Make some better icons
 1) Read settings changes on the fly
-1) Edit settings from the app (even just open settings.json in notepad)
+1) Edit settings from the app
-1) Add a setting to prevent the update-window from closing when complete
+1) Add option/setting to prevent the update-window from closing when complete
 1) Create a chocolatey install package for ChocoButler, so it can be installed via chocolatey